 Take the direct tourist bus from north of Beijing Dongzhimen Hinge (东直门交通枢纽站) to Gubei Water Town (古北水镇).
 It leaves at 9:00, 12:00 and 15:30 in weekdays, and 9:00, 12:00, 14:00 and 15:30 on weekends and public holidays.
 The journey takes about 2 hours and 48 RMB.

-Simatai Great Wall is known for its daunting precipices - for example, the Sky Bridge section of the Simatai Great Wall is more like a delicate cock's comb perilously attached to the bony ridge of a mountain (think of an undulating razorback), being not more than 40 centimeters wide in most places - but also for its daunting construction, which involved the use in some places of goats, since no other animal was suited for the purpose, so treacherous was the terrain (the goats had to be loaded with a single brick, albeit, a rather large, rectangular brick of the type used for parapets along the Great Wall, since too much weight could cause the animal to lose its balance and therewith its life).
+Simatai Great Wall is known for its daunting precipices - for example, the Sky Bridge section of the Simatai Great Wall is more like a delicate cock's comb perilously attached to the bony ridge of a mountain (think of an undulating razorback).
+It is not more than 40 centimeters wide in most places - but also for its daunting construction, which involved the use in some places of goats, since no other animal was suited for the purpose, so treacherous was the terrain.

 To the east of the lake, the terrain changes character entirely, with a rugged mountain ridge that resembles the "razor" back of a wild boar.
 Here there are 15 watchtowers, most of them located on sheer precipices, and most of them situated at an altitude of above 1000 meters above sea level.
 The terrain to the east of the lake descends sharply, right down to the water's edge, with no shoreline to speak of.